Warren Karlenzig's TEDx talk about using collective intelligence to co-create cities of the (near) future.

 Gentrification of the downtown core

 One of the challenges I have with this is related to the reality of the downtown core.
 The people that already live, work and play there will be displaced if this plan comes to fruition.
 Cost of living in the area will go up and the police will be instructed, or they will take it upon themselves, to move the sex trade workers, dealers and downtrodden out of the area.
-Ya, we are talking gentrification here folks.
+Yes, we are talking gentrification here folks.
 And lets be very, very clear about one thing.
 This will not solve the problems of complex trauma and the symptoms that state produces – addiction, self harm and violence.
-They will just move a street over, as they did in Gastown.
+They will just move a street over, as they did in Gastown and the downtown east side of Vancouver.

 Systems thinking done wrong